freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 # How to build a Kernel Memory connector and use Elasticsearch as vector database - Part 1

 **TL;DR:** This article is the first of a series of articles that will guide readers to create their own connectors for [Kernel Memory](https://github.com/microsoft/kernel-memory).
-It will showcase how to write a basic connector for [Elasticsearch](https://www.elastic.co/elasticsearch/) by implementing the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs).
-At the end of this article we will have an almost-complete connector that can be used to create indices and then store and retrieve vectors and payloads from Elasticsearch.
-Similar code can be used to target other storage systems.
+It will introduce the reader to fundamental concepts of Kernel Memory and Elasticsearch, and will show some practical use-cases of how to use the the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs).

-*The source code for this article is located [here](https://github.com/freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch).*
+*The complete source code for the connector is located [on Free Mind Lab's repository](https://github.com/freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch).*

 ## A brief introduction to Kernel Memory